netsec-ethz/scion-tutorials/content/native_setup/android.md

 !!! hint
     The SCION App is currently in testing.
 With this App we aim to provide an easy way to install SCION on Android, so that the [manual setup](#manual-setup) won't be necessary anymore.

-To install the SCION app, please contact the [Stefan Schwarz](mailto:stefan_schwarz_de@outlook.com) to get an invite to the App testing group.
+To install the SCION app, please contact [Stefan Schwarz](mailto:stefan_schwarz_de@outlook.com) to get an invite to the App testing group.

 Once you have been added to the group, you will receive an email with a link to the SCION App.
 Note that the SCION App is currently distributed through HockeyApp and thus requires to install it as well.
 This can be done [through the HockeyApp website](https://hockeyapp.net/apps) (it is not available on the Google Play Store).